ulfa/wurfler/README.md

 ## Runing common_test

 Before running the following line you have to modify the cover.spec and test.spec.
-Inside these files you hae to specify your own absolute path.
+Inside these files you have to specify your own absolute path.
+Later i will build a script which will do the work for you.
+In the cover.spec you also have to specify the name of your node.

 Then you can run :

 ct_run -spec test/test.spec -pa deps/*/ebin/ ./ebin -cover test/cover.spec